Movie review: 'Murder Mystery 2' is good, silly Sandler/Aniston fun - UPI.com

 Murder Mystery 2 follows the formula of the first movie to equal success.
 The new caper gives the cast of characters ample opportunity to be silly.

 Fred Topel, who attended film school at Ithaca College, is a UPI entertainment writer based in Los Angeles.
-He has been a professional film critic since 1999, a Rotten Tomatoes critic since 2001 and a member of the Television Critics Association since 2012.
+He has been a professional film critic since 1999, a Rotten Tomatoes critic since 2001, a member of the Television Critics Association since 2012, and Critics Choice Association since 2023.
 Read more of his work in Entertainment.